Regis-Loyaute/hetzner-proxmox-pfsense-opnsense/README.md

 EOF
 ```
 We here define the variables which will be used multiple times in the script.
-Make sure that the PublicIP=''' does indeed hold your public IP address.
+Make sure that the PublicIP='' does indeed hold your public IP address.

-Drop everything and start anew
+### Drop everything and start anew

 Next, we create chains that will capture all new TCP and UDP connections, respectively then we add some basic rules: